jlab-hep/localdb-docs/docs/qcflow/nonelectricalbare.md

 - Mass
 - Glue Flex Attach infomation

 !!!
+Warning
     Stages and test items are not current version.
-We are improving the SW to match newest version of QC flow.
+We are improving the SW to match newest version of QC flow.<br>

 ## QC-helper